You have probably heard about the Robinhood app on YouTube and want to know if it’s available in South Africa, right?

 Besides, Robinhood has faced several security breaches in revealing sensitive information about its clients, and, at one point, it even allowed “infinite leverage” that was shortly corrected afterwards.
 Still, it did not avoid significant losses for some clients.

 To help us answer this question, we focused on reputable international brokers available in South Africa.
-Given that, here are our suggestions:
+Given that, here is our suggestion:

 Founded in 1978, IBKR is one of the world’s most trustworthy brokers.
 It offers an enormous range of financial products (stocks, ETFs, Options,…), and low currency conversion fees (FX fees).